-Barbara serves as President of the U.S. National Committee for the Paris-based Union Internationale des Avocats (UIA).
+Barbara is the past President of the U.S. National Committee for the Paris-based Union Internationale des Avocats (UIA).
 This is a venerable international association of lawyers who commonly communicate in English, French, and Spanish.

 Gislason is aware of the procedures for starting actions and serving parties living outside of Minnesota or the U.S. Barbara has developed a network of professionals who may help support her efforts across the country and abroad.
 For example, she works closely with immigration lawyers, as well as family law specialists.

-Barbara can help you on the subject of international relocation, including preparing the application.
+Barbara can help with international relocation, including preparing the application.
 Be aware that an international move may impact custody or claims of child abduction.
-There could be issues regarding habitual residence, a child's best interests, and physical and psychological abuse.
-She can utilize her network to identify necessary experts, including foreign law experts to testify about the existence and scope of child-related rights.
-Relocation could impact whether a prenuptial agreement is enforceable, and/or whether separate property or non-marital property claims are recognized.
+There could be issues regarding habitual residence, a child’s best interests, and physical and psychological abuse.
+She can utilize her network to identify necessary experts, including foreign law experts, to testify about the existence and scope of child-related rights.
+Relocation could impact whether a prenuptial agreement is enforceable, and/or whether separate property or nonmarital property claims are recognized.